awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- | --- |
 |  `kms:SigningAlgorithm`  |  String  | Single\-valued |  `Sign`  `Verify`  |  Key policies and IAM policies  |

 You can use the `kms:SigningAlgorithm` condition key to control access to the [Sign](https://docs.aws.amazon.com/kms/latest/APIReference/API_Sign.html) and [Verify](https://docs.aws.amazon.com/kms/latest/APIReference/API_Verify.html) operations based on the value of the [SigningAlgorithm](https://docs.aws.amazon.com/kms/latest/APIReference/API_Sign.html#KMS-Sign-request-SigningAlgorithm) parameter in the request\.
-This condition key has no effect on operations performed outside of AWS KMS, such as verifying signatures with the public key in an asymmetric CMK pair outside of AWS KMS\.
+This condition key has no effect on operations performed outside of AWS KMS, such as verifying signatures with the public key in an asymmetric KMS key pair outside of AWS KMS\.

-The following example key policy allows users who can assume the `testers` role to use the CMK to sign messages only when the signing algorithm used for the request is an RSASSA\_PSS algorithm, such as `RSASSA_PSS_SHA512`\.
+The following example key policy allows users who can assume the `testers` role to use the KMS key to sign messages only when the signing algorithm used for the request is an RSASSA\_PSS algorithm, such as `RSASSA_PSS_SHA512`\.

 ```
 {